 Diversifying medicine DO advocates for diversity in medicine, works toward justice and equality Through Project Diversify Medicine, Ashley Denmark, DO, is a champion for underrepresented medical students and DOs.
 Nov.
-1, 2022TuesdayNovember 2022 issue DOs to Know Alex Sher, OMS IV Alex Sher, MSN, ARNP-BC, OMS IV, is a student at LMU-DCOM in Harrogate, Tennessee.
-Contact Student Doctor Sher
+1, 2022TuesdayNovember 2022 issue DOs to Know Alex Sher, DO, MSN, ARNP-BC Alex Sher, DO, MSN, ARNP-BC, is a psychiatry resident at BayCare Health in Tampa, Florida.
+Contact Dr. Sher

 As a senior citizen, I don’t care about diversity when it comes to my medical care.
 I want quality.
 Nov.
 10, 2022, at 5:57 pm Reply